Romulus10/Python-Workspace/README.md

 # Python-Workspace
-## A centralized location for my various projects written I. Python.
+## A centralized location for my various projects written in Python.